2018 Large Wood Technical Field School

 This event is sold out.
 Please contact email@example.com if you would like to be added to the waitlist.
 Include your name, affiliation, phone, email, and mailing address.

-Rustic and charming accommodations are available at beautiful Jug Handle Creek Farm on a first-come, first-served basis.
-A shared room for 3 people is available for $122 per person for October 29-31.
-Contact email@example.com for more details and to make a reservation.
+Rustic and charming accommodations are available at beautiful Jug Handle Creek Farm at 15501 N Highway 1, Caspar, CA on a first-come, first-served basis.
+Two beds in a 3 person shared room are still available for $122 per person for October 29-31.
+Contact firstname.lastname@example.org for more details and to make a reservation.

 Another option for lodging, the Beachcomber Motel in Fort Bragg, is a few miles from Jug Handle and will most likely honor per diem rates for state employees.